PRE-3: Institutional Boundary – version 2.2

-The following institution types are recognized in STARS: Associate/Short-cycle, Baccalaureate, Doctoral/Research, Master’s, and Other (STARS 2.2 and higher).
+The following institution types are recognized in STARS: Associate/Short-cycle, Baccalaureate, Doctoral/Research, Master’s, and Other (reserved for non-higher education institutions).

 You should report the institution type that is most appropriate given your context and with consideration for the detailed criteria outlined in Standards and Terms.
 For consistency, U.S. colleges and universities should select their current Basic Carnegie Classification (search here by institution name), with the exception of Special Focus Institutions and Tribal Colleges, who should select the institution type that best reflects the level of programs offered and the number and type of degrees awarded.

 Definitions for each institution type classification are as follows:

 - Associate Colleges – Institutions where all degrees are at the associate’s level, or where baccalaureate degrees account for less than 10% of all degrees

 - Baccalaureate institutions – Colleges and universities where baccalaureate degrees represent at least 10% of all undergraduate degrees and where fewer than 50 master’s degrees or 20 doctoral degrees are awarded annually

 - Master’s institutions – Colleges and universities that award at least 50 master’s degrees and fewer than 20 doctoral degrees annually